htooaunglynn/app-sg-phone/DEPLOYMENT_CHECKLIST.md

 ## Success! 🎉

 When you see:
-- ✅ "✅ Database initialization completed successfully!" in build logs
 - ✅ Your app loads at `https://your-app.onrender.com`
 - ✅ You can register and login
-- ✅ Tables exist in PostgreSQL console
+- ✅ Tables exist in PostgreSQL console (after manual one-time init)

 **Your deployment is complete!**